pbuckner/x-plane_plugins/XPython/docs/source/development/modules/datarefs.rst

  * :py:func:`create_dataref`

+Both functions return a :py:class:`DataRef` instance.

+.. py:class:: DataRef

+  Result of :py:func:`find_dataref` and :py:func:`create_dataref`.
+You should not create an instance of this class yourself.

+  See example below for use.

 Functions
 ---------

 .. py:function:: find_dataref(name)

+  :param name str: Name of existing dataref to find
+  :return: :py:class:`DataRef`

   Use ``find_dataref`` to retrieve and store the accessor which provides the interface to a dataref::